New York Aquarium: Brooklyn location

 In October 2006, the New York Aquarium announced the finalists to a competition to develop a more inviting and visually prominent exterior for the aquarium.
 In March 2007, the winning design by firms WRT and Cloud 9 was selected, which featured an enclosure resembling a whale over the aquarium.
 However, in March 2008, that concept was scrapped due to concerns over the cost of the design and the practicality of constructing future exhibits under the enclosure.
 Instead, plans for a new exhibit based on sharks were announced.
 The massive 784,000 USgal, 57000 ft2 exhibition, Ocean Wonders: Sharks!, was originally scheduled to break ground in November 2012 and open in 2015.
 However, the New York Aquarium was significantly damaged by Hurricane Sandy in October 2012, which severely flooded the facility and shut down power.
 A small group of WCS staff who remained onsite during the hurricane were able to save 80 percent of the animals in the collection.
 As a result, construction on the exhibit was delayed.
 Ocean Wonders: Sharks! ultimately broke ground in January 2014.
 The exhibit opened on June 30, 2018, becoming the first major exhibit at the New York Aquarium to open after Hurricane Sandy.

 The aquarium closed for four months starting in March 2020 due to the COVID-19 pandemic in New York City, which shuttered almost all businesses citywide.
 With the reopening of the aquarium in July 2020, a new exhibit called Spineless, dedicated to invertebrate marine species, was opened.
+The aquarium fully re-opened from Sandy damage in July 2022.